MinhThuanPhung/Brazilian-Olist-ECommerce-store-Sales-trend-and-customer-behavior-analysis/README.md

 - Analyze High-Performing Cohorts: Study August/September 2017 to see what worked.
 - Post-Purchase Engagement: Offer discounts or personalized product recommendations shortly after the first purchase.
 - Customer Segmentation: Break down cohorts by product, region, or marketing channel to identify what drives better retention.
+- --> Promotion added if customer use installment will stimualate customer pay more --> increase revenue